unicitynetwork/unicity-orchestrator/README.md

   - Service-prompt pattern: `github:commit` or `my-service:commit` (sanitized)
 - **Case-Insensitive Matching**: All resolution patterns work regardless of case
 - **Argument Validation**: Prompt names and arguments are validated to prevent injection attacks

+### Resource Forwarding
+The orchestrator aggregates resources from all configured MCP services and presents them through a unified interface:

+- **Automatic Discovery**: Resources are discovered during service initialization
+- **URI-Based Resolution**: Resources are accessed by their unique URI (e.g., `file:///path/to/file.txt`, `git://github.com/user/repo`)
+- **Conflict Resolution**: When multiple services define resources with the same URI, the first service's version is used
+- **Security Validation**: Resource URIs are validated to prevent path traversal and injection attacks
+- **Resource Templates**: Support for parameterized resource templates (e.g., `git://{repo}/file/{path}`)

 ### API & CLI
 - **REST API**: HTTP endpoints for all orchestration functions